-Using the slide rule or tape measure, accurately measure the window with from the bottom, top, and middle, carefully recording each step as you go.
-If you hesitate to record the number, you may inadvertently mix them up and end up with wrong size windows.
+Using the slide rule or tape measure, accurately measure the window from the bottom, top, and middle, carefully recording each step as you go.
+If you hesitate to record the number, you may inadvertently mix them up and end up with the wrong size windows.

 Do not forget that you need to keep the width of the tape measure in mind when making your calculations.
 Always measure from the frame and jamb of the window as opposed to the extension to avoid improper recordings.